We were huge fans of the La Sportiva Futura. Their No-Edge technology allowed us to rediscover footwork and climb with newfound confidence.

 Edging with the Futura takes some getting used to.

 We loved the Futura for steep, pocketed climbing.
-The toe box fit into small pockets with ease, and the heel is precise and tight fitting enough for the occasional heel hook.
+The toe box fits into small pockets with ease, and the heel is precise and tight-fitting enough for the occasional heel hook.
 The No-Edge technology allows the Futura to toe into the shallowest of pockets with ease.
-For steep, pocketed limestone, the Futuras were on par with the Solutions and the Skwamas, both made by La Sportiva.
+For steep, pocketed limestone, the Futuras were on par with other top Sportiva models we've tested.

 We loved the Futura for the steep, pocketed climbing found in Siurana, Spain.